 The beginner's kit also includes a set of dice, a flip-mat used for maps, and 80 "pawns" that are used to depict the heroes and monsters.
 The pawns are used in conjunction with the map to help determine where all of the characters and creatures are located at any specific moment.

 It's possible to learn Pathfinder by going straight to the core rules and watching YouTube videos, but for those who have little experience with role-playing games, the beginner's kit is easily worth the money.

 Once you are accustomed to the rules, you can purchase the core rulebooks from the Paizo website or most gaming and comic book stores.
-The core rules and information on the beasts and monsters found in Pathfinder adventures is also available for free at d20pfsd.com.
+The core rules and information on the beasts and monsters found in Pathfinder adventures are also available for free.

 How to Find a Group to Play Pathfinder